Cranberry Juice Benefits And Side Effects Explained

 What is the first thing that comes to mind when you think of Thanksgiving?
 For some, it may be the warm fireplace or the joyful laughter of friends and family.
-These aspects of Thanksgiving are only enhanced by a well-set table, huge turkey portions and of course cranberries!
+But what enhances these aspects of Thanksgiving?
+A well-set table, huge turkey portions and, of course, cranberries!

-The nutritional value of cranberries makes them a well-loved healthy and nutritious treat all around the world.
-They are consumed raw, juiced or in a compote/sauce.
+The nutritional value of cranberries makes them a well-loved healthy treat all around the world.
+You can consume them raw, as juice, or in a compote/sauce.

 These tasty morsels have been hailed as a super-food for quite some time now.
 It’s no surprise that we still love them this much today.
 In fact, it would appear our passion for cranberries has only grown in recent years based on the number of raw cranberries and cranberry-based products on sale today.

-Cranberries are said to be native to North America which is great news for us living in the good old United States.
+Cranberries are said to be native to North America, which is great news for us living in the good old United States.
 These “American cranberries” are also called vaccinium macrocarpon.
 They are a healthy all-American snack that does a lot for our health.
 For as small as they are, cranberries pack a powerful punch!

 Like blueberries, mulberries, and goji berries, cranberries are full of healthy nutrients.
-In this article, we will look at the vitamin, mineral, and antioxidant content, as well as various health benefits of this amazing berry.
+In this article, we will look at the vitamin, mineral, and antioxidant capacity, as well as various health benefits of this amazing berry.
 Vitamin C is just one of the many plusses that cranberries have to offer!